 Year 3: one 3-day workshop and supervision

 Year 4: one 3-day workshop and supervision

-In addition to the workshops there will be a 2-day DBA Conference each year.
-This conference will take place as part of the 5-day workshop (3 days of teaching, plus a 2 day conference).
+In addition to the workshops, there will be a 2-day DBA Conference each year.
+This conference usually takes place in January/February each year, immediately following a planned workshop (3 days of teaching, plus a 2-day conference).
 This event will allow you the opportunity to network across DBA cohorts and will provide executive-level perspectives on how to address complex business problems by becoming a scholar-practitioner.

 There are a number of non-assessed milestones across your study period.
 These help to develop softer skills and application of theory to your writing.
 At each of these milestones, you will receive tailored feedback from a panel of senior academics to help finesse your project and ensure your research is on-track.